Fans Of ‘General Hospital’ React To The Big Necklace Reveal

 During Thursday’s episode of General Hospital, it was finally revealed that Nelle has a half-heart necklace hidden away in a keepsake box that appears to match the one Nina has.
 This development has been a long time coming, and viewers had plenty to say on Twitter as it all came together.

-There was a lot to dissect with Thursday’s show, and fans were not necessarily thrilled with a fair amount of this.
-Much of the show was comprised of flashbacks, both to show Carly’s younger years as well as a lot of more recent scenes.
+There was a lot to dissect with Thursday’s show, and fans were not necessarily thrilled with a fair amount of the episode.
+Much of the show was comprised of flashbacks, both to show Carly’s younger years as well as more recent scenes.
 That made for a lot of hopping around and viewers weren’t crazy about reliving some scenes that aired just weeks or a few months ago.

 It seems that production may have added some additional recent flashbacks to what was originally planned for this show.
 Spoilers had teased that these scenes with Frank and a young Nelle would air entirely on Wednesday, but they ended up carrying over into Thursday’s show.

-Given the ongoing production hiatus, this strategy would seem to give the network chance to stretch their pre-filmed episodes one more day before having to resort to all reruns in late May.
+Given the ongoing production hiatus, this strategy would seem to give the network a chance to stretch their pre-filmed episodes one more day before having to resort to all reruns in late May.

 Let's party like it's 1996! @watroswatros @japastu @RealEdenMccoy #BehindTheScenes #GH pic.twitter.com/5pPylCVI93